US Navy Light Cruisers 1941–45

 This book examines every US light cruiser produced, including those of the Fargo and Worcester classes, which were actually complete after World War II had ended, tracing their design, development and evolution throughout the war and beyond.

 Mark E. Stille (Commander, United States Navy, retired) received his BA in History from the University of Maryland and also holds an MA from the Naval War College.
-He has worked in the intelligence community for 30 years including tours on the faculty of the Naval War College, on the Joint Staff and on US Navy ships.
-He is currently a senior analyst working in the Washington DC area.
+He worked in the intelligence community for almost 40 years including tours on the faculty of the Naval War College, on the Joint Staff and on US Navy ships.
 He is the author of numerous Osprey titles, focusing on naval history in the Pacific.